caioggbarbalho/weather-app/README.md

 # Weather App

-For now, this is just an exercise on Javascript and API's
+For now, this is just an exercise on Javascript and API's.

+It's base was constructed with GreatStack video tutorial, but I plan to expand some features and revamp it's design.

 ## To-do List